JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 end
 ```

-Finally, we can save the animation using the `gif`  function as in the previous example
+Finally, we save the animation by the `gif`  function as in the previous example.

 ```julia
 gif(anim, "animsurf.gif", fps = 15)